What would you say a ‘blessed life’ is?

 Friends please join A Peaceful Revolution in the Name of Jesus Christ – a global peace movement that is giving glory to God by uniting Christians of all denominations in prayer daily at the time Jesus died for us, 3pm, in our local time zones.
 The Scriptures say “They will look on the one they have pierced.”
 John 19:37

-Let us fulfill this Scripture by standing united at the foot of the Cross of Christ daily at the time Jesus died for us, 3pm (in our local time zones), and let’s remember how much Jesus suffered to save us and give us the gift of eternal life.
-Let’s pray for the mercy of Our Lord Jesus to be poured out so our souls can be renewed by the grace of God.
+Let us fulfill this Scripture by standing united at the foot of the Cross of Christ daily at the time Jesus died for us, 3pm (in our local time zones or another time zone that is convenient for you), and let’s remember how much Jesus suffered to save us and give us the gift of eternal life.
+Let’s pray for the mercy of Our Lord Jesus to be poured out so that our souls can be renewed by the grace of God.
 Remember to pray for those most in need of God’s mercy.
 Like a soldier on the battlefield let us bring souls to Our Saviour Jesus who can and will restore our souls and enable us to live a blessed life.

 Learn more here